Does this test have other names?

 your tendency to bleed is not as severe as that seen in the other types of hemophilia.

 Why do I need this test?

-You might need this test if your healthcare provider suspects that you have factor
+You may need this test if your healthcare provider suspects that you have factor XI

 What other tests might I have along with this test?

 Your healthcare provider may order different types of blood-clotting tests.
 These